amitjohney/sylvatest/README.md

 </details>

-<details><summary>**Deploying Baremetal Clusters using CAPM3**</summary>
+<details><summary>Deploying baremetal clusters using CAPM3</summary>

-This scenario details deployment procedure for a Full Baremetal use case.
-You will make use of Baremetal Hosts on both **management-cluster** && **workload-cluster** to deploy `sylva`.
+This scenario details deployment procedure for a full Baremetal use case.

 In order to deploy a minimal `sylva cluster` on baremetal servers, you would need a baremetal host, acting as K8s controller and K8s worker.
-This is applicable for both `management && workload` clusters.
+This is applicable for both `management` & `workload` clusters.
 For Highly Available clusters at least three servers are required acting as both K8s `control-plane` && `worker`.

 > **_Hardware Requirements:_** It is recommended to have the following specs at the minimum for the Baremetal Servers